Answer to Question #11887 Submitted to "Ask the Experts"

 Exposure: Cosmic rays while flying one-way, trans-Pacific, from Dallas to New Zealand.
 Three flight segments on the trip: 3 hours + 13 hours + 1 hour.
 The online calculator I used gave a total value of 57.6 microsieverts (µSv).

-History: Two children, all normal.
+History: Two children, both normal.

 Pregnancy stage: Second trimester.